 The Department of Homeland Security (DHS) provided the funding in FY 2009 to complete the merger of these two systems that differ slightly in the way that the information is gathered and presented.
 The GIS Inventory is maintained by individual users that document their own organizational information and data holdings.
 The National Cadastral Inventory is maintained by key cadastral contacts in each state to support their unique business requirements.
 The long-term goal is to merge both systems to provide even better services and features for their users.

 GIS Inventory application development by runskip.com

-Project design, requirements assessment and management by BurGIS LLC, Saligoe-Simmel LLC, A.J.
+Project design, requirements assessment and management at various stages by BurGIS LLC, Saligoe-Simmel LLC, A.J.
 Wortley and Fairview Industries